 Courts involved in cases of child sexual abuse

-The main courts involved in cases of child sexual abuse are the Juvenile Court, the Criminal Court and the Family Court.
+The main courts involved in child sexual abuse cases are the Juvenile Court, the Criminal Court, and the Family Court.
 The Family Court is concerned with victims of familial child sexual abuse.
-The Juvenile Court’s main responsibility is the protection of the child.
-The Criminal Court deals with the offender or the perpetrator.
+The Juvenile Court’s primary responsibility is the protection of the child.
+The Criminal Court deals with the offender or perpetrator.

 Child Protective Services

-When the CPS decides that the child’s safety is compromised at home, and that the likelihood of recurring sexual abuse is high, they can request for the child to be removed and placed with a relative or a foster family.
-In some cases, where the offender is a close relative or the caregiver itself, he or she might be removed from home.
+When the CPS decides that the child’s safety is compromised at home and that the likelihood of recurring sexual abuse is high, they can petition for the child to be removed and placed with a relative or a foster family.
+In some cases, if the offender is a close relative or a caregiver, s/he might be removed from the home.